SHAMPOO BARS are one of our favorite discoveries!

 Do I Still Need To Use Conditioner?

-It depends on the function of your conditioner.
-Hair "conditioner" is a very vague term.
-Hair conditioners fall into different categories depending on what you want to accomplish with your hair.
-If you are using a conditioner because your hair is dull, lacks luster, and is dry--the answer is probably no. Since commercial shampoos contain petroleum products which are actually drying to your hair and scalp, conditioners are often needed.
+If you are using a conditioner because your hair is dull, lacks luster, and is dry--you may need a conditioner--that's another plastic bottle saved!
+Since commercial shampoos contain petroleum products which are actually drying to your hair and scalp, conditioners are usually needed.
 Our natural shampoo bars will not strip the natural oils from your hair, so you will not need the typical moisturizing conditioners that people use to replace the natural oils stripped by detergent shampoos.

-Tangly hair is another story.
 Hair tangles result when individual hairs go in different directions and intertwine.
 The outer layer of the hair, the cuticle, is made of overlapping layers of long scales that lie along the surface of the hair like shingles on a roof.
 The condition of the cuticle scales in part determines whether you are going to have tangly hair.
-When you shampoo your hair the cuticle opens.
-When the cuticle layers are open and not knit together you are even more prone to tangling.
-The strong detergents in commercial shampoo open the cuticle even more, making it more prone to tangles.
-So using our all natural shampoo bars helps with normal tangling.
+When you shampoo or even wet your hair, the cuticle opens making it prone to tangling.

 Does Everyone Need to Use a Vinegar Rinse?

 Whether or not you need to use an apple cider vinegar (ACV) rinse depends on a number of factors.